crousty24-bit/project-calculator/README.md

 *--> code is working as intended for now.
 We have a basic calculator, yay !*

-*--> as this point, I spent around 30min just to go around my whole code, from the beginning of the process, on each steps
-    to review everything I've done : this is to assure I have a "complete" understanding of what I've been doing/ learning from mistakes.
+*--> at this point, I spent around 30min just to go around my whole code, from the beginning of the process, on each steps to review everything I've done : this is to assure I have a "complete" understanding of what I've been doing/ learning from mistakes.
 The real struggle was on step 6.4 when I had to figure out how to "verify" that num1, num1, operator actualy **exists** in order to be True to call our Operate function.
-Well, solution was a lot simpler than I imagine.*
+Well, solution was a lot simpler than I imagined.*